jmlepisto/qimg/README.md

 #### How?
 Linux has provided generic gramebuffer support since kernel 2.1.109.
-The Linux framebuffer (**fbdev**) is an abstraction layer providing access to hardware-independent graphics via.
+The Linux framebuffer (**fbdev**) is an abstraction layer providing access to hardware-independent graphics.
 Userspace access is also supported via */dev/fb** device files.

 Qimg takes advantage of Linux framebuffer to simply draw out the images as raw pixels on the screen - no tricks, treats or windowing contexts included.